mchemotti/mchemotti/README.md

 ## Hi there 👋!
 I'm Marissa.

+🎯 *On mission to:* improve access to and quality of care and resources for children, families, students...people!
+Using data/computational methods.
+🎓 Recently expanded interdisciplinary studies in data science, analytics, statistics, and machine learning, with a focus on people data @ M.S. at UC San Diego.
+🛠️ R, Python, SQL, REDCap, SPSS, Excel, Tableau

 <!--
 **mchemotti/mchemotti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.